This is a sponsored post. All opinions are 100% my own.

 This is all my opinion and wht I’ve heard from my friends across the country.
 For some reason, minivans just have a “less cool” image.
 That whole soccer mom thing has really stuck with them.
 A few years ago, Toyota tried to play on this image with their “swagger wagon” advertising campaign.

 But it never really disappeared.

-Many SUV’s provide a very comfortable ride experience.
+A 2019 Nissan Rogue SL for Sale and many other SUV’s provide a very comfortable ride experience.
 However, they ride higher than a minivan which means a less comfortable road feel.
 SUV’s also tend to be a bit smaller in the overall room which can lead to a less comfortable experience, especially on longer rides.

 A minivan sits closer to the ground which provides better road feel and a more comfortable ride experience.
 Minivans have more room to stretch and just sit comfortably.
 They were designed to transport many people after all.

 I would choose a minivan based on riding comfort.
 The very high-end SUV’s can provide a very comfortable ride experience.
 However, a high-end minivan would be just as comfortable.

 This is the one area that SUV’s shine.
 All SUV’s have available 4 wheel drive or all wheel drive and have a higher ground clearance.
 An SUV was designed to go through whatever weather comes along.

 A minivan will provide about the same weather performance as a car.
 All-wheel drive models do exist and options such a traction control will provide better weather performance.